kswapd/alert-collector/README.md

   * `value`: value to compare against (note all values are floats internally)
 * `notifiers`: an array of notifiers, possible options are slack and hipchat

-Example: ( see example.yml for more )
+Examples: ( see example.yml for more )

 ``` yml
 - name: Not Enough Foo